jessefreeman/tutorial-writer/readme.md

 08 end
 ```

-You can feed Ghost Writer different templates for other languages.
+You can feed Tutorial Writer different templates for other languages.
 Right now Lua is the most complete template.
 You can find these in the `templates` folder.
 Here is what the default `Lua Template` looks like:

 ```javascript
 {